Falven/mssql-data-source/README.md

 ## Logging

-You can customize logging by implementing your own logger that adheres to the ILogger interface and passing it to the MSSQLDataSource constructor.
+You can customize logging by implementing your own logger that adheres to the ILogger interface and passing it to the MSSQLDataSource configuration.

 ## Performance